blazysecon/configs/README.md

 # configs
-Track and share configurations files for Ubuntu server
+Track and share configuration files for Ubuntu server